paulina-grunwald/Web-developer-courses/Javascript/Rapid JavaScript(Pluralsight)/README.md

 # 6. Functions

+### Functions Names

 An ``anonymous function`` is a function that was declared without any named identifier to refer to it.
 As such, an anonymous function is usually not accessible after its initial creation.

-It's easier to debug if we name function instead using anynmous functions
+It's easier to debug if we name function instead using anonymous functions.

 ```javaScript
 var hireEmployee =  function myHireEmploeeFn(name) {
   throw('Error');